CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Concept2 Rower, pull-up bar/rack, wall ball, barbell, bumper plates, gymnastics rings

-Get used to watching Gospodin Khrennikov for a little bit.
+Get used to watching Khrennikov for a little bit.
 His incredible performances on the first two workouts of the 2023 CrossFit Open ensure that he gets a bit of attention here!

 Those times above illustrate how the level of athletes, especially at the top of the sport, have improved over the last 10 years.
-Heck, my 194 reps, good for a top 5% finish back in the day doesn’t even crack the top 10 percent now!

 CrossFit Open Workout 23.2A&B